ControlSystemStudio/phoebus/app/alarm/Readme.md

 At minimum, state updates this always contain a "severity".

-The "latching" entry will only be present when an alarm that is configured to latch is actually latching, i.e. entering an alarm severity at which it will stay until acknowledged.
+The "latch" entry will only be present when an alarm that is configured to latch is actually latching, i.e. entering an alarm severity at which it will stay until acknowledged.